bottlesdevs/components/README.md

   dest: lutris-6.14-2-fshack
 ```

 We provide an [automatic tools](https://github.com/bottlesdevs/tools/blob/main/MaintainersHelpers/component-generator.py) for generating the manifest.

+In addition to the manifest, en entry must be created in the corresponding file located in the [input_files](https://github.com/bottlesdevs/components/blob/main/input_files) directory.
+The index can then be regenerated using the [generate_index.sh](https://github.com/bottlesdevs/components/blob/main/generate_index.sh) script.

-Please double check and test the manfiest before open a pull request.
+Please double check and test using the `LOCAL_COMPONENTS=/path/to/components flatpak run com.usebottles.bottles` command before open a pull request.

 ### Guidelines
 The sources of the components must be public and searchable and must not infringe any copyright.
 Also, each archive must contain the compiled version and not the source code.